 Back in 2008 French writer/director Pascal Laugier unleashed Martyrs on unsuspecting audiences, casually marketing the film as a horror when in actual fact it was the closest thing I’d seen to a genuine journey into hell.
-One of those “let’s sit on our own in a nice place and NEVER watch this again” kind of films.
-So Laugier’s newest venture (French/Canadian Co-produced) The Tall Man has been something of a pursuit of mine.
+One of those “let’s sit on our own for a while in a nice place and NEVER watch this again” kind of films.
+So Laugier’s newest venture (French/Canadian Co-produced) The Tall Man has been something of a pursuit of mine for a while.

 In the town of Cold Rock, a dying red-neck tip of ever there was, something is stealing children without a trace.
 As Julia Denning (Jessica Biel) struggles to fit in as the towns leading medical expert and community pillar, her life is thrown into further turmoil when The Tall Man comes to visit.